haukened/rr-dns/.github/instructions/architecture.instructions.md

 - Add unit tests for each `service` method

-# Architecture Boundaries for uDNS
+# Architecture Boundaries for rr-dns

-This file describes the architectural boundaries enforced by the uDNS project.
+This file describes the architectural boundaries enforced by the rr-dns project.
 These constraints are essential for maintaining testability, maintainability, and the separation of concerns defined by the CLEAN architecture.

 ---